-- 3.5 Conduct on The Field As a Head Coach you are responsible for the actions of your assistants, team members and parents.
+3.6 Conduct on The Field - As a Head Coach you are responsible for the actions of your assistants, team members and parents.
 Only the coach, assistant coaches, and the team members are allowed in the dugout or on the playing field.
 Unless a child is hurt, parents and other supporters should remain in the stands.
-Only the Head Coach may question an official. - 3.5.1 Dealing with Officials Do not argue with the officials or threaten them in any manner.
-A coach placing unnecessary pressure on an official may be ejected from the game after the first warning.
-In rare situations, a forfeit may be declared without any warning.
-If a coach honestly feels that there is a persistent problem with some aspect of an umpire's game, he/she should make it known to the League President, being prepared to furnish information with regard to the nature of the problem and the pattern of circumstances that has occurred to bring it to this level of the coach's attention.
-We are interested in providing quality, professional, and courteous umpires by listening to constructive suggestions and by identifying and solving any problems. - 3.5.2 Dealing with Other Teams - A coach or fan cannot talk or shout at participating players with the intent of distracting a pitcher or batter from the time of the windup until the ball crosses the plate or is hit. - 3.5.3 In the Event of an Ejections A coach, player or fan ejected from a game will be suspended for a minimum of the next game and must meet with the Sport Commissioner (or designated representative) to reestablish eligibility for further participation in or attendance at any future league games.
+Only the Head Coach may question an official.

+Do not argue with the officials or threaten them in any manner.
+If you feel that the official(s) does not understand the rules, or "calls" a bad game, see your League President, after the game.
+A coach placing unnecessary pressure on an official risks ejection from the game after the first warning.
+In some rare situations, a forfeit may be declared without any warning.

+A coach or fan cannot talk or shout at participating players with the intent of distracting a pitcher or batter from the time of the windup until the ball crosses the plate or is hit.

+A coach, player or fan ejected from a game will be suspended for a minimum of the next game and must meet with the Sport Commissioner (or designated representative) to reestablish eligibility for further participation in or attendance at any future league games.
 The Sport Commissioner (or designated representative) will determine whether this meeting will be in person or by phone or other means.
-The failure of a person ejected from a game to leave the facility immediately shall, at the option of the umpire, lead to a forfeiture of the game and may lengthen the suspension as determined by the Sport Commissioner (or designated representative).
-It is the responsibility of the coach, player or fan that was ejected to establish contact with the Sport Commissioner.
+The failure of a person ejected from a game to leave the facility immediately shall, at the option of the umpire, lead to a forfeiture of the game and lengthen the suspension as determined by the Deputy Commissioner.
+It is the responsibility of the coach, player or fan that was ejected to establish contact with this Commissioner.
 Failure to obtain the appropriate Commissioner's approval for future participation or attendance may result in forfeiture of all games in which the offending player or coach participates or the fan attends.

-3.5.4 Prohibited Behavior - The use of foul or abusive language, tobacco, alcohol or drugs will not be tolerated by SVAA.
-Teams that engage in abusive or disruptive behavior shall have the game in which the conduct occurs declared a forfeit with the suspension of the offending coach(es), fan(s), or players(s) for as long as the Sport Commissioner (or designated representative) deems appropriate.
+The use of foul or abusive language, tobacco, alcohol or drugs will not be tolerated by SVAA.
+Teams that engage in abusive or disruptive behavior shall have the game in which the conduct occurs declared a forfeit with the suspension of the offending players(s) for as long as the League President deems appropriate.
 A second offense may result in the ouster of the entire team from the league.

-4.0 GENERAL BASEBALL/SOFTBALL/T-BALL RULES
+4.0 BASEBALL/SOFTBALL/T-BALL RULES